TuxML/ProjetIrma/README.md

     Example : ./MLfood 50 5 --dev

-This example will run 50 docker, each one will run 5 compiling in incremental mode, on the developpement docker image ("--dev").
+This example will run 50 docker, each one will run 5 compiling in incremental mode in addition to the first one, on the developpement docker image ("--dev").

 ```
 A simple run command could be: